What to eat in Penang 17 of the top Street food dishes

 In the 15th century, Malacca a major city in Malaysia was one of the greatest trading centres of the spice trade.
 This gave Malaysia and Penang access to an incredible variety of spices such as fennel, cumin, coriander, cardamom, cloves, star anise, mustard seeds, cinnamon sticks, fenugreek and nutmeg which are all used quite frequently in the variety of Malay soup, curry and noodle dishes.

 With coconut trees thriving in the tropical weather of Malaysia, they have become an important ingredient in cooking.
-Coconut milk and cream called santan add a depth of creaminess and flavour to the ‘lemak’ curries.
+Coconut milk and cream called santan are added to create creaminess and flavour to the ‘lemak’ curries.
 The coconut water, fruit and oil are all used and nothing goes to waste.

 The most famous dish in Penang is char koay teow.
 Sometimes called fried kway teow, the flat rice noodles, are stir-fried with prawns, cockles, scrambled egg, crunchy bean sprouts, strips of fish cake and chilli paste.
 Some versions of the dish will include sweet BBQ’d pork slices which add another dimension to the dish.